-All members of the Board of Directors stand for election on an annual basis, and at the Annual Meeting eight director nominees will stand for election to hold office for a term expiring at the 2020 Annual Meeting of Shareholders.
+All members of the Board of Directors stand for election on an annual basis, and at the Annual Meeting ten director nominees will stand for election to hold office for a term expiring at the 2023 Annual Meeting of Shareholders.
 The Board of Directors, upon the recommendation of the Corporate Governance Committee, has nominated the individuals named below.
 Each director who is elected will serve until a successor is elected and qualified or until the director's earlier resignation or removal.

 The Corporate Governance Committee is responsible for evaluating the size and composition of the Board of Directors relative to the evolving needs of the Company at any given time, and actively identifying qualified individuals to become new director nominees as needed.
 The Corporate Governance Committee has developed criteria, including certain personal and professional qualities, it uses to evaluate whether the potential nominee would be a qualified director candidate for service on Take-Two's Board of Directors.
-As part of its ongoing review, the Corporate Governance Committee had identified Mr. Roland Hernandez as a potential nominee for the Board in the past.
-Now that Mr. Hernandez's other commitments and board representations permit, on July 18, 2019 the Board of Directors, based on the Corporate Governance Committee's recommendation, nominated Mr. Hernandez to serve as a director and approved an increase in the size of the Board of Directors to eight members if Mr. Hernandez is elected by the shareholders at the Annual Meeting.

-Our eight nominees include seven independent, outside directors who as a group have extensive and diverse management and subject matter experience and knowledge that is critical to the Company.
-Including Mr. Hernandez, the average director tenure will be approximately 7.0 years, the average age of the board members will be 60, and 50% of the board members are women and/or minorities.
+Our ten nominees include eight independent, outside directors who as a group have extensive and diverse management experience, subject matter expertise, and knowledge that is critical to the Company.
+The average director tenure is approximately 8 years.
+The average age of the board members is 63.
+Half of the board members are women and/or minorities.